Faketa/JsonSchemaValidation/README.md

 # JsonSchemaValidation Library

 ## Overview
-The `JsonSchemaValidation` library provides a modular, scalable, and efficient framework for validating JSON data against customizable schema rules.
-It is designed for performance, maintainability, and extensibility, leveraging modern C# practices, including asynchronous programming, dependency injection, and separation of concerns.
+The JsonSchemaValidation library is a tool for validating JSON data with customizable schemas.
+It's built for performance and scalability, using modern C# practices like async programming and data streaming.

 ## Features
 - **Schema-based Validation:** Define validation rules for fields, including length constraints, mandatory fields, and more.
 - **Chunked Processing:** Processes large datasets efficiently by splitting input into smaller chunks.
 - **Customizable Rules:** Easily extendable with custom validation rules via interfaces.
 - **Streaming Support:** Utilizes streaming techniques to avoid loading entire datasets into memory.
-- **Detailed Logging:** Provides granular logging for tracking validation progress and debugging issues.
+- **Detailed Logging:** Provides logging for tracking validation progress and debugging issues.
 - **Cancellation Support:** Includes support for cancellation tokens to handle long-running operations gracefully.
 - **Functional Programming Principles:** Implements immutability and higher-order functions where applicable.